This is the B&SB Officials' page. Our contact for all things related to officiating is Sue Green - suegreen@hotmail.com

 Judge Level 1:

-If you are able to assemble 6-12 people for a course, Contact Sue to arrange for a Course Leader and agree dates for the course.
+Judge Level 1 courses are usually organised by your club, and the County will provide the trainer/course leader.
+If you are able to assemble 6-12 people for a course, Contact me to arrange for a Course Leader and agree dates for the course.
+Sometimes neighbouring clubs run a joint course.

 Judge Level 2: